 If you are enrolled in Original Medicare or Original Medicare with a prescription drug plan (PDP), you are not allowed to change plans at this time.

 This is one of the most frequently asked questions as you can imagine.
 The number of options under each plan can be overwhelming and there is no easy answer.
 Here are some fundamentals that you can help you evaluate the pros and cons of each.
+For more indepth information, see our page Medicare Advantage vs Medigap.

 Under Original Medicare with the add-ons of Medigap plans – you have to carefully review and understand the coverage of Original Medicare and then “Plug the holes” with Medigap plans.
 With a Medicare Advantage Plan, you are likely to get better, more comprehensive coverage than with Original Medicare and Medigap plans stitched together.
 MA plans encompass all parts of Original Medicare, and fill the gaps that you would normally need to buy Medigap plans to cover.
 In addition, MA plans by some carriers offer zero plan premiums, zero copayments and no deductibles, all under one plan.
 There are advantages in simplicity.